ycx12341/1D-sim-res-revisit-2022/ABC BCD revisit 2022/README.md

 1. Same levels of Gaussian perturbations are used here as the gradient matching attempt (See folder **Gradient matching revisit 2022**).
 2. For each level of perturbations, 10 perturbed datasets were generated and evaluated by our ABC-BCD scheme.
 Hence we evaluated 50 perturbed datasets in total.
 3. The final parameter estimates regarding each level of perturbation was taken as the average final parameter estimates of its corresponding 10 perturbed datasets.
+4. For the simulation study of the 4th and 5th cv level (cv = 0.075 and 0.01), the stopping criterion "terminate the simulation once the averaged Bhattacharyya distance has been reduced by 98% compared to that of the initial round" could not be met when evaluating all 3 density profiles together.
+Hence, for the simulation studies at these two cv levels, we changed the stopping criterion to a relative one instead of an absolute one: "terminate the simulation once the reduction of averaged Bhattacharrya distance is less than 5% compared to that of the previous round".

 File **PDE_ABC_NoisyDataGeneration.R** and **PDE_ABC_NoisyDataGeneration_Functions.R** generate the perturbed datasets at each level of perturbations and store them in folder **Noisy_Data**.